-A business licence must be obtained for each of your specific business categories prior to you starting business operation, and must be renewed annually.
-Business licence fees may be pro-rated at start-up or closure, and are based on gross turnover.
+A business license must be obtained for each of your specific business categories prior to you starting business operation, and must be renewed annually.
+Business license fees may be pro-rated at start-up or closure, and are based on gross turnover.

 Tourism and Other Permits

-Similar conditions also apply to other specific licences, such as alcohol licenses.
+Similar conditions also apply to other specific licenses, such as alcohol licenses.
 We can help save you time by assisting with your business license applications and annual renewals.

 Value Added Tax (VAT) Registration

 A business must register and apply 15% Value Added Tax (VAT) to sales and services when its turnover reaches VT 4 million per annum.
 It is also possible to register for VAT prior to reaching this level of operation.

 We are registered tax agents and can help you with your VAT registration, as well as monthly or quarterly VAT returns.